Can you identify my plant/mushroom/tree/etc.?

 Do you lead private walks?

-Can you recommend an herb or mushroom for my specific illness?
+Can you recommend a plant or mushroom for my specific illness?

 Health issues can be difficult to address without knowing the particulars of a given situation.
 Due to time constraints and the challenges involved with online consultations, I do not offer one-on-one health advice.